Are engineers underpaid? No. Engineers work in a free market and their pay depends on their skills. It’s on them to make the big bucks.

 |John Hopkins University||7%||12%||35%|

-#6 The impact of the modern standard of living on engineering salaries
+#6 The influence of modern living standards on engineering salaries

 #7 Future of the engineering profession

-A heavy push of kids toward STEM fields
+The flood of kids diving into STEM fields

 Democratization of information